Information for all Master’s and Ph.D. students (new and continuing*):

 - Students on a Parental or Exceptional Leave do not have to register in the term(s) for which this type of leave is approved.
 (Students on a Regular Leave are still required to register for the re-registration course number in both Fall and Winter terms.)

-- Students who anticipate graduating in October 2021 are not required to register for the Fall 2021 or Winter 2022 terms.
+- Students who anticipate graduating in May 2022 are not required to register for the Summer 2022 Term.

 Students who anticipate graduating in October 2022 must register for their final Thesis/Practicum/Comprehensive Exam/Project or the final course specific to their program in Summer 2022 term.
 Re-registration in GRAD 7020/GRAD 8020 is still a good idea in case the student’s graduating term is delayed.
 All course numbers and CRNs can be found by searching the Class Schedule link at https://aurora.umanitoba.ca/.

 If you have questions about registration please contact your departmental/unit graduate program assistant.